Diving into This Year’s NAEYC Annual Conference

 Attending a large, national-level conference can be intimidating—offering challenges to young professionals especially.
 In this blog post, NAEYC's Young Professionals Advisory Council (YPAC) members offer advice on how to plan for a successful experience at the upcoming 2018 NAEYC Annual Conference in Washington, DC:

-- Become a member.
+Become a member!
 Attending conferences can be expensive.
-NAEYC has a $30 membership option, which provides you with a discount for the conferences.
-Learn more about our membership options.
+NAEYC's Standard and Premium membership packages provide discounts for conferences.
+Learn more about your membership options.

 - Check out the Young Professionals Track.
 Once you get an Annual Conference program (available in September), be sure to explore the Young Professionals Track.
 It’s a great way to narrow your choices and pick from 15 workshops in the track—by young professionals, for young professionals—that are selected and recommended by YPAC.

 Register today for the 2018 Annual Conference in Washington, D.C., from November 14-17!

 Rachel J. Franz is a curriculum coach and founding lead teacher at Tiny Trees Preschool, an all-outdoor preschool program in Seattle, Washington.
 She holds an MEd in early childhood education from Champlain College and focuses on helping families navigate media and consumerism in positive, healthy ways.

 Ross Glen Chandler Nunamaker, who goes by Chad, is a licensed teacher, and is a PhD student in early childhood education.
 Chad is director of curriculum and kindergarten program lead for a high-quality early childhood program; director of training for a community-based child and family resource center and behavioral health clinic, and an adjunct faculty member at Wright State University.